 Equalization needs a pocket of air to work, the more the better.
 This is one of the reasons why equalizing is easier on scuba, there’s plenty of air.
 Because air is compressible under pressure, the volume of air inhaled just before a freedive becomes less and less as you go deeper, making equalization more and more difficult.

-Curious to see if I could freedive deeper, I went off to find more information on equalization.
-There was only one document on Frenzel equalization that existed at the time and it had outdated and limited information, but it was enough to learn from.
+Curious to see if I could freedive any deeper, I went off to find more information on equalization.
+There was only one document about Frenzel equalization that existed at the time and it had outdated and limited information, but it was enough to learn from.
 It took me a long time to learn; but with proper instruction, and with a lot of resources online now, it’s not uncommon for students to pick it up after a couple of days, overnight or even within a day.

 Frenzel is a much better equalization method in many ways particularly in freediving where energy conservation is critical.
 It’s doesn’t require much effort at all once mastered and is the foundation for the more advanced equalization method used in even deeper freediving.

-Frenzel requires good control over certain muscles – the glottis, soft palate and the tongue.
+Frenzel requires good control over certain muscles – the glottis, soft palate and the larynx.
 While some do it naturally, some will have to learn.
 Tricky enough in the beginning, but it can be learned.
 Some pick it up faster than others, but it can be mastered by anyone.

 The Frenzel Technique